Tihar 2026: Dates & Celebration of Nepal’s Festival of Lights

 Cow tihar

-The next animal worshipped in Tihar is the Ox (22nd October 2025/ 5th Kartik, 2082, Wednesday), celebrated on the fourth day of Tihar in Nepal.
-They are considered to be of so much importance in domestic animals, particularly to the farmers.
-The oxen are treated with so much respect and have full bowls of fresh grass in front of them to eat.
+The next animal worshipped in Tihar is the Ox (Tuesday, 10 November 2026 / Kartik 24, 2083 BS), celebrated on the fourth day of Tihar in Nepal.
+Oxen are considered to be of great importance among domestic animals, particularly to farmers.
+They are treated with much respect and have full bowls of fresh grass in front of them to eat.

 Cow tihar